frappe/frappe/frappe/docs/user/en/guides/integration/google_gsuite.md

 ### 1.1 Publish Google apps script

-*If you will use the default script you can pass to 1.2*
+*If you will use the default script you can go to 1.2*

 1. Go to [https://script.google.com](https://script.google.com)
 1. Create a new Project.
 Click on **File > New > Project**
-1. With your text editor open the file ***apps/frappe/integrations/doctype/gsuite_settings/gsuite_settings.gs***, select all text and copy to clipboard
-1. Paste to Code.gs in script.google.com
+1. Copy the code of **Desk > Explore > Integrations > GSuite Settings > Google Apps Script** to clipboard and paste to an empty Code.gs in script.google.com
 1. Save the Project.
 Click on **File > Save > Enter new project name**
 1. Deploy the app.
 Click on **Publish > Deploy as web app**
 1. Copy "Current web app URL" into **Desk > Explore > Integrations > GSuite Settings > Script URL**